CadeMichael/termbro.nvim/README.md

 - to get some of the functions/ functionality I missed from emacs into neovim and learn some lua
 - main goal is better terminal interop
+- there are several 'supported' frameworks or languages with extended funcitonality
+  - the main goal with these is to make commands that would otherwise be executed in the terminal easier
+  - they aren't full featured enough to stand on their own legs (yet) so I've kept them as part of **termbro**

 # General Terminal Functions